 Late-season gaps are next to impossible to avoid in perennial gardens.
 One thing you can do to hide some of these gaps is add some annuals.
 Annuals grow quickly and give a great abundance of flowers.
 Not only will they fill in the gaps around your beds and borders, but they also add some fantastic colour to your garden.

-Perennials are also a great option for filling these gaps.
-Shopping for perennials at this time of year offers you a great opportunity to see what’s blooming around now.
-They are also fantastic for adding that splash of late-summer colour to your flower bed or borders.
+Perennials can also be used to fill these gaps.
+Shopping for perennials at this time of year offers you a great opportunity to see what’s blooming at the moment.
+They add a fantastic splash of late-summer colour to your garden.

 Weeding Your Vegetable Patch